-CareCredit, a subsidiary of Synchrony Bank, provides financing for the costs of a variety of healthcare treatments and procedures.
-CareCredit is accepted at over 175,000 providers nationwide for LASIK and Vision Care, Cosmetic and Dermatology Procedures, Dentistry, Veterinary, Hearing Care and other specialties.
+CareCredit, a subsidiary of Synchrony Bank, provides financing for a variety of healthcare treatments and procedures.
+CareCredit is accepted at over 175,000 providers nationwide for LASIK and vision care, cosmetic and dermatology procedures, dentistry, veterinary care, hearing care and other specialties.

-All Points was chosen as the fulfillment company to handle the kitting and distribution for this project of monumental proportions.
+All Points was chosen to handle the kitting and distribution for this massive undertaking.

 In the first phase of the project All Points employees shrink-wrapped individual applications in packs of 25.
 Including English and Spanish versions, total applications numbered nearly 22 million.
 Shrink-wrapping began one month prior to the start of the kitting phase – just in order to amass enough on-hand inventory to meet immediate kitting requirements.
 Shrink-wrapping applications continued throughout the kitting phase and was completed in tandem with the overall project.

 In advance of kitting, All Points sourced a special box.
 Designed to fit kit contents securely, the box maximized packing efficiency, thereby minimizing shipping costs.

 Once kitting got commenced, it was scheduled strictly, and with good reason.
 CareCredit specified versions and version quantities for each day’s roughly 10,000 kits produced; doing so enabled them to plan for and anticipate daily call volume in their customer care call center.